Looking to spend a weekend in Penticton? We’ve got the perfect 3 day Penticton itinerary for you!

 After a fun afternoon on the Naramata Bench, it’s time to return to lake level and relax at your accommodation before dinner.

-If you have the time, I’d suggest taking a short stroll along Okanagan Lake before dinner.
+If you have the time, I’d suggest taking a short stroll along Okanagan Lake.
 Start at the western side of the promenade, at the historical SS Sicamous sternwheeler.
-Continue 1km along the paved lakeshore to the Peach or turn around when desired.
-Art sculptures line the month, with new contributions every year.

 Day 3 – Morning

-Today is a relaxed day, designed to provide some down time before heading home.
 As all good Sundays begin, this one starts with brunch.
 There are many great local options for brunch in Penticton, with our favourite being Loki’s Garage.
+Enjoy the best Eggs Benedict in town, as well as other brunch classics like Chicken and Waffles.

-This relatively new restaurant serves the best Eggs Benedict in town, as well as other brunch classics like Chicken and Waffles.
-Dishes have an exceptional level of execution, with perfectly cooked eggs, fresh made-that-morning bread, homemade hollandaise and more.
-Portions are generous and prices very reasonable.
+Dishes have an exceptional level of execution, with perfectly cooked eggs, fresh made-that-morning bread, homemade hollandaise, French Press coffee and more.
+Portions are generous and prices are very reasonable.
 Be sure to get there early.

 Day 3 – Afternoon